-There are five distinct ways that honors students may earn honors credits.
-When a student earns honors credits, a notation is made on the student’s transcript.
+There are several different ways honors students may satisfy their honors requirements.
+When a student earns honors credits or satisfies an honors requirement through an Honors Impactful Experience, a notation is made on the student’s transcript.

 All dedicated honors courses have a 3xx section number (i.e. 301, 302, 303).

 There are three kinds of dedicated honors courses:

 Honors-By-Contracts are Honors add-ons to 3000/4000-level non-honors courses.
 Both the honors student and the course instructor agree upon an honors plan of enriched-study and sign a contract of understanding.
 At the conclusion of their Honors-by-Contract experience, the student must present the add-on component either in class or at the Honors College.
 All Honors-By-Contract add-ons must be approved by the Honors Director.
 At most, one Honors-By-Contract can be used to satisfy the minimum H1 – H8 Honors Course Requirements.
 This can only be applied to the H3 and H5 requirement.